 Year 12 and Year 13

-Our aim is that every student leaving One Tree Hill College will have completed a National Certificate or will continue to do so either by further study or through meaningful employment.
+Our aim is that every student leaving One Tree Hill College will have completed a National Certificate or will continue to do so either by further study or training.

 NOTE: Final subject availability is not determined until late in